adewes/zilpzalp/docs/src/en/system/deployment.md

 # Deployment

-The following sections describe the deployment of the Zilp-Zalp system components for operators of localities and health departments.
+The following sections describe the deployment of the Zilp-Zalp system components for operators of localities, health departments and providers of backend and - operator servers.

 ## site operators

-Localities can either use the Zilp-Zalp web application or deploy a local API application that also contains the web application:
+Operators of localities can use the Zilp-Zalp web application.
+This can store data locally or use an operator API to store visit data and (optionally) settings in encrypted form.
+No registration is required for this.

+## Provider of operator servers

+Providers of operator servers run this on a suitable system:

 ```bash
 curl https://downloads.zilpzalp.eu/operator/zilpzalp-operator-latest.tar.gz